-If you’ve been finding it difficult to fall or stay asleep recently, you might have also noticed changes to your mood and productivity levels.
+If you’ve been finding it difficult to fall or stay asleep recently, you might have noticed changes to your mood and productivity levels.
 Various factors, including stress, light, noise, and vivid dreams can disrupt sleep quality and cause us to feel tired the next day.

 Although sleep issues can be frustrating and difficult to deal with, it’s important to remember that you’re not alone.
 Statistics show that 36% of UK adults struggle to get to sleep at least once a week.